Tuesday, June 23, 2009

 Wanderer and Melanie were very distinct personalities to me from day one; keeping them separate was never an issue.
 Melanie is the victim—she’s the one that we, as humans, should identify with; at the same time, she is not always the more admirable character.
 She can be angry and violent and ruthless.
 Wanderer is the attacker, the thief.
 She is not like us, not even a member of our species.
 However, she is someone that I, at least, wish I was more like.
 She’s a better person than Melanie in a lot of ways, and yet a weaker person.
 The differences between the two main characters are the whole point of the story.
 If they weren’t so distinct, there would have been no reason to write it.

-5. Did any of the characters surprise you while writing?
 I am constantly surprised by my characters when I write—it’s really one of my favorite parts.
 When a character refuses to do what I had planned for him or her, that’s when I know that character is really alive.
 There were several characters who caught me off guard with The Host.
 One in particular was slated for a bit part as the wingman to the villain.
 Somehow, he knew he was more than that, and I couldn’t stop him from morphing into a main love interest.

 6. Your Twilight series has had a lot of crossover appeal for adult readers, do you think The Host will also appeal to your younger readers?

 I’ve had a great deal of interest from my YA readers about the release of The Host.
 I have no doubt that they will continue to make up a core part of my readership.
 I love blurring the lines between the different genres and categories—because in my head, a good book won’t fit inside the lines.
-I hope that
+I hope that The Host continues to do what the Twilight Saga is doing: showing that a good story doesn’t belong to any one demographic.

-7. How do you feel about the enormous success that you’ve had with the Twilight series?
-How has it changed your life?
 I am continually shocked by the success of my books.
 I never take it for granted, and I do not count on it in my expectations of my future.
 It’s a very enjoyable thing, and I’ll have fun with it while it lasts.
 I’ve always considered myself first and foremost a mother, so being a writer hasn’t changed my life too much – except I do travel a lot more and have less free time.

 8. What adult authors do you read?

-Rebecca, etc. I’m a huge fan of Orson Scott Card, and Jane Austen-- I can’t go through a year without re-reading her stuff again.
+I’ve been reading books for adults my entire life.
+Growing up I was an avid reader—the thicker the book, the better.
+Pride and Prejudice, Gone with the Wind, The Sword of Shannara, Jane Eyre, Rebecca, etc. I’m a huge fan of Orson Scott Card, and Jane Austen-- I can’t go through a year without re-reading her stuff again.

 Review

-Twilight series when it came out and while I wasn't always crazy about the story line I did enjoy Stephenie Meyer's writing.
+I have to admit that sci-fi is not a genre that I'm usually drawn to.
+That doesn't mean that I wouldn't read it, it just depends on the story.
+I read the young adult Twilight series when it came out and while I wasn't always crazy about the story line I did enjoy Stephenie Meyer's writing.
 She made the pages fly by and I wanted to know what was going to happen next.

 The same thing happened in this book.
 It took me a little while to get into it but once I did I was engrossed in the story.
 It's a large book but it went quickly.
 I had read other people's comments where they mentioned that it didn't seem like a sci-fi book once you started reading it.
 That was the same feeling I got.
 It's not that you forget that aspect, especially since it's about aliens invading humans' minds, but there is so much more to it.
 The relationships of the characters are quite complex and interesting.
 Melanie is the human and her body will become the host for Wanderer, a new soul.
 But Melanie doesn't give up and go away and she and Wanderer share one mind.
 Two species are intermingling in one body and that wasn't part of the plan.
 Wanderer begins to experience Melanie's emotions and memories and rather than destroy her they form a bond.
 When Melanie shares her worries about her loved ones Wanderer feels it too and they set off on a journey of survival, trying to adapting to their new world.